How To Block Twitter (X) Ads in 2026

 In this article

-Why should I block Twitter ads?
+Why should I block X ads?

 Bottom line

-Download an ad blocker
+1. Download an X ad blocker

-By installing an ad blocker, you can significantly reduce the number of ads you see on Twitter.
-Here’s how to download and use an ad blocker to block Twitter ads:
+Here’s how to download and use an ad blocker to block X ads:

-1. Choose a reputable ad blocker.
+1. Choose a reputable ad blocker: View our Editors' Choice Awards here.

 2. Visit the official website or your web browser's extension store to download the ad blocker.
 Make sure to download from a trusted source to avoid malicious software.